boydm/phoenix_markdown/README.md

 ## Optional Server Tags Configuration

 The second configuration block is where you indicate if you want to evaluate EEx tags on the server or escape them Earmark.
-The default is to escape code in Earmark.
+The default is to escape in Earmark.

 Example of markdown content with a server-side tag: